Patent Strategies for Acquisitions in India

 Patent Intermediaries /Patent Agent.
 Another option could be to hire the patent brokers/agents as middlemen between the patent sellers and buyers.
 An agent patent broker-agent may represent the role of showing the available patents that buyers can purchase, deals for quotes of value for the same patents, and bargaining of terms.

-Acquisition of already patented works is yet another viable strategy which would help you in broadening the scope of the patent portfolio to its maximum at very high velocity and acquisition readied technologies within a short space of time; you need to check carefully the patent for quality enough so that no hidden liabilities ensue.
+Acquisition of already patented works is yet another viable strategy which would help you in broadening the scope of the patent portfolio to its maximum at very high velocity and acquisition-ready technologies within a short space of time; you need to check carefully the patent for quality enough so that no hidden liabilities ensue.

 3. Acquisition through Patent Licensing Agreement